 Video Game Review: Legacy of the First Blade: Bloodline DLC

 Assassin’s Creed Odyssey: Legacy of the First Blade has been a hit-or-miss DLC package.
-The first episode offered some intrigue as to ties with the bigger scope of the series, and it also included an extremely useful upgrade for handling bodies upon assassinations.
+The first episode offered some intrigue as far as ties with the bigger scope of the series, and it also included an extremely useful upgrade for handling bodies upon assassinations.
 The second episode spent far too much time on the open seas (let’s save that for the standalone pirate game, okay?) and had a controversial ending.

 The final episode, Bloodline, feels more like the opening episode.
 Picking up some time after the second episode, the setup is pretty straightforward for anyone who’s played the series before: bad things happen to Kassandra/Alexios, and now they’re out for revenge under the tutelage of a seasoned Assassin.